WELCOME TO ST. MICHAEL'S

-Whether it's your first time ever, your first time in a while, or your first time today, we welcome you.
-And even more importantly, Jesus welcomes you.
+Whether this is your first time visiting, your first time in a while, or your first time today, you are warmly welcomed.
+Most importantly, know that Christ Himself welcomes you with open arms.

 I'M NEW